seefrye/waaaaagh-list/_notes/Lists/11-27 What the Hell-dar?/The Names of the Dead.md

 - **Cast 2.
 Deny 2**
 - **Runes of the Farseer:** Re-roll any psychic dice once per phase [[Once in each Psychic phase, you can re-roll any number of dice used for this model's attempt to manifest or deny a psychic power.::srs]]
-- **Doom:** Warp charge 7, 24", re-roll wounds against target unit [[Warp Charge 7|Range:24"|Details:If manifested, choose an enemy unit within 24" of the psyker.
+- **Doom:** Warp charge 7, 24", re-roll wounds against target unit [[Warp Charge 7 Range:24" Details:If manifested, choose an enemy unit within 24" of the psyker.
 You can re-roll failed wound rolls for attacks made by Asuryani units from your army against that unit until the start of your next Psychic phase.::srs]]
-- **Guide:** Warp charge 7, 24", target friendly unit re-rolls all hits [[Warp Charge:7|Range:24"|Details:If manifested, choose a friendly ASURYANI unit within 24" of the psyker.
+- **Guide:** Warp charge 7, 24", target friendly unit re-rolls all hits [[Warp Charge:7 Range:24" Details:If manifested, choose a friendly ASURYANI unit within 24" of the psyker.
 You can re-roll failed hit rolls for that unit's ranged weapons until your next Psychic phase.::srs]]
-- **Smite:** WC 5, 18", d3 mortal wounds, d6 on 11+ [[Warp Charge:5|Range:18"|Details:Smite has a warp charge value of 5.
-If manifested, the closest visible enemy unit within 18" of the psyker suffers D3 mortal wounds (pg 181).
-If the result of the Psychic test was more than 10 the target suffers D6 mortal wounds instead.::srs]]
+- **Smite:** WC 5, 18", d3 mortal wounds, d6 on 11+

 ---